zfarberov/zfarberov.github.io/RDPNewsImages/index.md

 Refinitiv Data Platform (RDP) provides access to the broad range of content, including rich, self-described RDP news and RDP news images.

-Next, we are going to talk about requesting images that are a part of RDP news.
+Next, we are going to look at requesting images that are a part of RDP news.
 Currently, RDP Top News and RDP News Reports Online are the two types of news that are made available with images.

 ## Prepare to Access RDP News